There's a Hole in My Bucket: Further adaptations

 In 1953, Flanders and Swann wrote a parody named "There's a Hole in My Budget" satirising the British budget deficit, substituting the Prime Minister Winston Churchill and Chancellor Rab Butler for Henry and Liza, respectively.
 They rerecorded it in 1974, updating the characters to Harold Wilson and Denis Healey.

 A Hebrew version (יש חור בדלי / "There is a hole in the bucket") was written by Israeli songwriter Dan Almagor and was recorded in 1961, sung by Yossi Banai and Yona Atari.

 In a 1966 episode of The Dean Martin Show, Dean Martin and George Gobel sang a version of the song on television.
 It was also performed by Jim Henson as Henry and Rita Moreno as Liza for a 1976 episode of Sesame Street.

 Czech lyrics were written by M. Bukovič, who stayed true to the English lyrics of the song and only translated it (using the names Lojza and Líza as his title) while keeping the rhyme.
 It was first sung by the band Fešáci in 1977 by their front man Michal Tučný.

 Chumbawamba included a version of one verse of this song titled "Knickers" in their 2000 album WYSIWYG.

 The first lines are sung by a Hybrid being in the science-fiction TV series Battlestar Galactica, in the 2009 episode "Islanded in a Stream of Stars."
 It is a reference to an eternal, unresolvable cycle, an infinite loop, which is relevant to the show's themes.

-In the lead up to the 2022 Australian federal election, a version of the song was used by the Liberal Party of Australia in an campaign ad to attack the Australian Labor Party over their alleged deficits and paying for them with new taxes while in government.
+In the lead up to the 2022 Australian federal election, a version of the song was used by the Liberal Party of Australia in a campaign ad to attack the Australian Labor Party over their alleged deficits and paying for them with new taxes while in government.
 The advertisement was widely ridiculed as ineffective.